theogenecmu/worldbank-data-analysis/README.md

 # worldbank-data-analysis
-This project do analysis world bank education data with python
+This project do analyse world bank education data with python